l-vamsi-krishna/myBlogBackup/clfsco5y2000809mjeqq9f76n.md

 Test the integration.

-Save the below highlighted id from the response, this is also called chat id and used to send the message.
+Save the below-highlighted id from the response, this is also called chat id and is used to send the message.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680012054250/1caf31fa-0790-49af-a1c1-931d7ace4a1c.png align="center")

-Step 3: Send message
+Step 3: Send a message

-Create another integration object with below values.
+Create another integration object with the below values.

 URL input - [https://api.telegram.org/bot&lt;your-bot-API-key&gt;/sendMessage](https://api.telegram.org/bot1991219914:AAF92YPGD1sH_mResdZf5sjMNgbV_RJhGtg/getUpdates)